MitchellHansen/Wolf-3D/README.md

 the four-frame walking animation used by the test enemy.

 The game spawns a few enemies each frame and projects their world coordinates to screen space so they appear in front of the camera.
+The camera faces along the +X axis by default so the first enemy is positioned two units ahead based on the current yaw.